 Preserving and Storing Salad Burnet

-- Refrigeration: Wrap fresh leaves in a damp paper towel and place them in a perforated plastic bag and keep in the crisper for 2 to 3 days.
+- Refrigeration: Wrap fresh leaves in a damp paper towel and place them in a perforated plastic bag and keep them in the crisper for 2 to 3 days.

 - Drying: The flavor of salad burnet does not hold up well when the leaves are dried.